thanasisn/SDR_enhancement_LAP/article/article_doc.md

 characteristics relevant to the efficiency of the identification threshold.
-These sets were random groups of about 20 -- 30 days with the following characteristics: (a) the strongest OI CE events, (b) the largest daily total OI, (c) absence of clouds (by implementing a clear sky identification algorithm as discussed in Natsis, Bais, and Meleti (2023)), (d) absence of clouds and absence of CE events, (e) with at least $60\,\%$ of the day length without clouds and presence of CE events, (h) randomly selected days, and (i) manually selected days.
+These sets were random groups of about 20 -- 30 days with the following characteristics: (a) the strongest OI CE events, (b) the largest daily total OI, (c) absence of clouds (by implementing a cloud-free identification algorithm as discussed in Natsis, Bais, and Meleti (2023)), (d) absence of clouds and absence of CE events, (e) with at least $60\,\%$ of the day length without clouds and presence of CE events, (h) randomly selected days, and (i) manually selected days.
 For the latter case and where needed, we also used images from the sky-camera to further aid the decision of the manual inspection.

-The definition of the CE events with this method has a degree of subjectivity, since the actual clear sky irradiance is not known and can only be approximated.
+The definition of the CE events with this method has a degree of subjectivity, since the actual cloud-free irradiance is not known and can only be approximated.
 However, this method was proven capable in detecting all major CE events.
 Where some CE events with very low OI may be not detected, these are few with small over-irradiance, and it is unlikely that will affect significantly our results.